RED RECYCLED GLASS COUNTERTOPS Wow In This Southern California Designer’s Luxe Wine Room Design

 ruby-red-produits-vetrazzo-1Ruby Red Vetrazzo is made of post-industrial (pre-consumer) recycled glass from stemware manufacturing giving it that distinctive crimson red hue.

-Being in San Diego, where the weather is mild year-round and many people utilize their outdoor space, she also appreciates Vetrazzo’s capability to be used indoors or outdoors (under certain conditions).
+where the weather is mild year-round and many people utilize their outdoor space, she also appreciates Vetrazzo’s capability to be used indoors or outdoors (under certain conditions).
 “It’s a cool way to bring color to an outdoor kitchen.”
-She sources her Vetrazzo products through local distributor Stoneville in North Hollywood.
-With another location conveniently located in San Diego, Stoneville has been the exclusive distributor in southern California since Vetrazzo was the first recycled glass surface to come to market back in 1996 in Berkeley.
-“They were fantastic to work with,” she says.
+She sources her Vetrazzo products through local distributor.

 _DS_9446